oldfatcrab/PSYCH101/README.md

     - some sciences are mostly about explanation; how things work, how things unfold
     - psychology is in the middle of these two extremes; always new discoveries, but explanations are crucial
     - different traditions have a different emphasis on discovery and explanation, and they do different types of research because of this
-    - Psychiatric tradition uses mostly **case studies** in it's research
+    - Psychiatric tradition uses mostly **case studies** in its research
-        - One of Freuds famous case studies: Anna O.
+        - One of Freud's famous case studies: Anna O.
             - Freud was Anna's therapist for many years
             - developed an unusual illness after a couple years of caring for her sick father
             - was blind even though there was nothing physically wrong with her